 BOYD'S STATION MISSION

-BOYD’S STATION HISTORY
+THE BOYD’S STATION BACK STORY

 The village of Boyd, Kentucky, a small, historic community of fewer than 50 residents today, began as an early Kentucky settlement established on December 8, 1854, on the site of a watermill built by Whitehead Coleman along the South Fork of the Licking River in 1810, Thomas Boyd established a trading post he named Boyd’s Station in honor of Andrew Boyd, Sr., an early Kentucky settler.
 In 1880, the outpost became simply known as Boyd.